 (i) between one half hour after official sunset and one half hour before official sunrise; or

 (ii) in violation of federal, state, or local laws.

-(1) Upon receipt of an urban deer control plan COR, the municipality must prepare an urban deer control plan consistent with this Subsection prior to undertaking any deer removal activities.
+(1) Upon receipt of an urban deer control plan COR, the city must prepare an urban deer control plan consistent with this Subsection and the COR prior to undertaking any deer removal activities.

 (2) The urban deer control plan will address and prescribe, at a minimum, the:

 (a) lethal methods of take that may be used to remove deer and the conditions under which each may be employed;